thebalaa/project-root/docs/Architecture.md

       - Records governance actions on-chain, such as proposals and votes, for transparency and immutability.
   - **Notification Systems:**
       - Alerts users to new proposals, upcoming votes, or governance decisions.

+      **Module Name: Custom AI Agents**
+- **Purpose:** Custom AI Agents are AI agents that are created by users and deployed to the system.
+They are used to perform tasks such as data analysis, data mining, data visualization, and data reporting.
+- **Input:**
+  - User input on the agent configuration and deployment.
+- **Output:**
+  - The agent is deployed to the system and is ready to perform tasks.
+  - Logs and metrics for user actions and governance participation.
+- **Key Interfaces:**
+  - **Web-Based Portal UI:**
+      - Provides the front-end interface for user interaction and management of custom AI agents.
+  - **AI Microservice:**
+     - Interacts with the agent to perform tasks.
+  -**IPFS**
+     - Stores the agent's data and configuration details.
+- **Dependencies:**
+  - **Eliza framework**
+     - Provides the framework for creating and deploying custom AI agents.
+ - **LLM providers**
+     - Provides the language model for the agent.
+  - **Encryption and storage mechanisms**
+     - Provides the encryption and storage mechanisms for the agent's data and configuration details.